Official Matters to Take Care of

 - valid residence permit / registration document of an EU citizen from the Finnish Immigration Service

-- possible certificate of marriage, and birth certificates of any children moving with you (see Legalisation of documents)
+- possible certificate of marriage, and birth certificates of any children moving with you if you wish to have your marital status and children officially registered (see Legalisation of documents)

 Fill in and sign the form "The Registration Information of a Foreigner" and "Notification of Move" at the Local Register Office.
 After this you will receive a Personal Identity Code.